 With over 800 km of coastline, Dalmatia has many beaches to explore.
-Beaches in Dalmatia are by far the best beaches in all Croatia, and some of the nicest beaches we've ever been at in all world.
+Beaches in Dalmatia are by far the best beaches in all Croatia, and some of the nicest beaches we've ever been to in the world.

-The entire Makarska Riviera is a wonderful stretch of a coast with a series of lovely, pebbly beaches ranging from popular summer spots, like Punta Rata in Brela, to secluded beaches such as Nugal Beach where swimmers like to go natural (if you know what I mean).
+The entire Makarska Riviera is a wonderful stretch of coast with a series of lovely, pebbly beaches ranging from popular summer spots, like Punta Rata in Brela, to secluded beaches such as Nugal Beach where swimmers like to go natural (if you know what I mean).

 If you look for a beach holiday in Croatia, Dalmatia is a perfect place to be.

 History & Culture

 Greeks had their colonies here, followed by Romans, and then Venetians, French, and Austrians, not to mention original settlers – Illyrian tribes, and since the 7th century the Slavs.

 All those tribes and nations left their trace in Dalmatian culture and history.

 Dalmatian capital and the largest town, Split is entirely built on remains of almost 2.000 years old Roman palace.

-Trogir, an UNESCO's World Heritage site, is a perfectly preserved medieval town with remarkable examples of Romanesque churches, and Baroque and Renaissance buildings from Venetian times.
+Trogir, a UNESCO World Heritage site, is a perfectly preserved medieval town with remarkable examples of Romanesque churches, and Baroque and Renaissance buildings from Venetian times.
 Visit the ruins of Salona, once the largest Roman settlement in Dalmatia.

 Zadar isn't the best-preserved Dalmatian town, due to heavy bombing during WWII, but its impressive Roman forum dating back to the 1st century BC still stands, as well as a wonderful church of St. Donat from the 9th century.

-If you like to explore history and culture of an area you visit, you'll have plenty to do in Dalmatia.
+If you like to explore the history and culture of an area you visit, you'll have plenty to do in Dalmatia.

-Here, I might be biased, and lucky, as my mother-in-law cooks heavenly Dalmatian food: beef stew – pasticada, with homemade gnocchi, seafood or veal risotto, Swiss chard, or artichokes with broad beans, yummy fish stew (brodeto), dried cod in white wine sauce with potatoes, and my winter fave – rastika cabbage with cured ham and sausages, to mention just few dishes.
+Here, I might be biased, and lucky, as my mother-in-law cooks heavenly Dalmatian food: beef stew – pasticada, with homemade gnocchi, seafood or veal risotto, Swiss chard, or artichokes with broad beans, yummy fish stew (brodeto), dried cod in white wine sauce with potatoes, and my winter fave – rastika cabbage with cured ham and sausages, to mention just a few dishes.